Lumangan Beach is an inlet with a hidden beach and a huge cave on Nusa Penida island in Bali.

 Sadly the cave was also filled with washed up trash and plastic bottles from the ocean.
 I wished I had brought a few bags so I could carry more of it out with me.

-This spot is basically unknown to tourists (as of 2019), but Indonesia has a litter culture that affects all of their seas and beaches.
+This spot is basically unknown to tourists (as of 2020), but Indonesia has a litter culture that affects all of their seas and beaches.

 The water near the beach is only ankle deep, so you can wade to the cave even at high tide.
 At low tide, there are even some tide pools on the beach to soak in.